Universality in one-dimensional hierarchical coalescence processes: A combinatorial lemma on exchangeable probability measures

-\begin{proof}[Proof of Lemma \ref{lem:exchangeable}] We will give only the proof of Point $(a)$ which is a bit harder.
-The proof of Point $(b)$ follows essentially the same lines, details are left to the reader.
+\end{Lemma} \begin{pf} We will give only the proof of point (a) which is a bit harder.
+The proof of point (b) follows essentially the same lines; details are left to the reader.

-Since the law $m_k$ is left invariant by any permutations of the coordinates $(s_1,\dots,s_k) \in S^k$, we have
+Since the law $m_k$ is left invariant by any permutations of the coordinates $(s_1,\ldots,s_k) \in S^k$, we have

-where $\mathcal{S}_k$ stands for the symmetric group of $\{1,\dots,k\}$.
+where $\mathcal{S}_k$ stands for the symmetric group of $\{1,\ldots,k\}$.
 Hence the result will follow from the identity

 and the product structure of $m_k$.
-Now we prove \eqref{eq:identity}.
-Divide the sum in \eqref{eq:identity} depending on the value of $\sigma(1)$ and $\sigma(k)$:
+Now we prove (\ref{eqidentity}).
+Divide the sum in~(\ref{eqidentity}) depending on the value of $\sigma(1)$ and $\sigma(k)$

 The thesis will follow from the fact that, for any $i_1, i_k$, the last sum in the latter is equal to 1.
 Equivalently, we need to prove that, for any $n$,